genilab/genilab.github.io/collaborate.md

 * Create Industry-relevant Use Cases.
 * Ideas for Industry-Relevant Prototypes applying our Research resources for fast prototyping.
 * Joint Grant Applications.

+Please reach out to [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/) with a short message about your interests and the project you'd like to develop with us.

 <br/>
 <br/>